janbabak/NoQL/README.md

 #### Local stack

 - Local stack is used for frontend development.
-It uses a local database and a local backend running like docker-compose services.
+It uses a local database and a local backend running in docker containers (like docker-compose services).
 - Details are in the [Local stack](infra/local-stack/README.md).

 #### Development stack

 - Development stack is used for backend development and frontend development.
-It uses a local database and other dependencies running like docker-compose services and backend running on the host machine.
+It uses a local database and other dependencies running in docker containers (like docker-compose services) and backend running locally on the host machine.
 - It is necessary to create a `NoQL/backend/.env.local` file with the following content:

   ```dotenv